 The Costs of Ecosystem and Biodiversity Loss

 In the latter half of the 20th Century, more conservation-orientated management has been apparent in Doñana, and since around 1990 its effects are more apparent in the observed changes of land use within the area.
 Since the declaration of the National Park in 1969, the protected area of Doñana has been extended, and now covers around 110,000 ha.
-The increase in protected area from around 6,784 ha in 1964, though to the present (Table 5-3) partially represents the increasing cost of maintenance, at least in physical terms that Society is willing to accept, in terms of benefits associated with the unprotected situation that are now forgone.
+The increase in protected area from around 6,784 ha in 1964, though to the present (Table 5.3) partially represents the increasing cost of maintenance, at least in physical terms that Society is willing to accept, in terms of benefits associated with the unprotected situation that are now forgone.
 There has been the prohibition of most socio-economic activities within these protected areas, except those related to ecotourism and traditional uses by local people, and the rate of ecological degradation has therefore slowed.
 Urbanization of the coast, and the further reclamation of remaining natural marshes has been arrested, and infrastructure development leading to habitat fragmentation has been more actively prevented.
 Most importantly, significant areas of marsh have been restored.

 Table 5.3: History of enlargement of Doñana protected area